-#1 A deep passion for studying
+#1 A burning desire for learning

 Elon Musk’s early days with reading

 Young Elon was a total bookworm.
 His younger brother Kimbal recalls how Elon would plow through books, reading for hours on end and sometimes finishing two in a day.

 I believe reading is one of the best ways to escape the confines of everyday life.
 You can whisk yourself away from suburban monotony to the vastness of outer space.
 That’s when your imagination can truly soar.

 That’s exactly what little Elon did.
 He devoured countless sci-fi books, his favorite being “Hitchhikers Guide to the Galaxy.”
 He once said about the book,

 “It taught me that the tough thing is figuring out what questions to ask, but that once you do that, the rest is really easy.”